Diagrams of the architecture of your legs, hips

 Two more positions are described because they can be beneficial:

-5 Seated on a firm chair or similar support, with your feet supported on the floor like when you’re standing,
+5 Seated on a firm chair with your feet supported on the floor like when you’re standing,

 6 Seated on firm cushions with your legs in kneeling positions.